section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api-and-hooks/index.md

 ### Context API
 According to the [official documentation](https://reactjs.org/docs/context.html), Context API provides a way to pass data through the component tree without having to pass props down manually at each level.

-In other words, React’s Context API is there to solve a simple problem. **How to manage state that is required in multiple components (not necessarily a direct child component) without passing it down.**
+In other words, React’s Context API is there to solve a simple problem. **How to manage state that is required in multiple components (not necessarily a direct child component) without passing it all the way down.**

 The context API consists of three building blocks: